abilandz/PH8124/Lecture_6/Lecture_6.md

 ```bash
 sed -i "2i Some text" sedTest.dat
 ```
 This will in the 2nd line of the file ```sedTest.dat``` insert the new text 'Some text' and the original file is modified, without backup.
-Remember in this context different meaning of 'i':
+Remember in this context the different meaning of 'i':

-* '-i' is a flag which instructs **sed** that we want to modify the original file in-place
+* '-i' used as a flag instructs **sed** that we want to modify the original file in-place
-* 'ni' as an argument indicates that we want to insert something on the nth line
+* 'ni' used as an argument indicates that we want to insert something on the nth line

 Clearly, it can be potentially dangerous to modify directly the original file in-place, because once the original file is overwritten, there is no way back.
 To prevent that, we can automatically create the backup of the original file by using the slightly modified flag '-i.backup':